Frequently Asked Questions

 Summer Admission: December 15th; Fall Admission: April 15th

-All international students to the ABSN Program are required to achieve a TOEFL score of 100 or better.
-TOEFL score is not required if international students earned their Bachelor degree from a U.S. regionally accredited university/college.
+All international students and students who completed their first degree from non-English speaking countries are required to achieve a TOEFL score of 100 or better in order to apply to the ABSN Program.
+TOEFL score is not required if students earned their Bachelor degree from a U.S. regionally accredited university/college.

 11. Where can I complete prerequisite classes?
 Can I complete them at CUI?